dustinknopoff/tparse/README.md

 ## A More Technical Overview

 The original used a combination of *Moment.js*, *Chrono.js*, and *Drafts 5* specific wrappers for the *Things 3* URL scheme and callback urls.
-This repository also includes a Python wrapper *Things 3* and callback urls.
+This repository also includes a Python wrapper for *Things 3* and callback urls.

 This is not a direct porting of [@pdavidsonreiler](https://github.com/pdavisonreiber/Public-Drafts-Scripts/tree/master/Things%20Parser)'s parser.
 This is in particular due to the nuances of JavaScript that are not possible in Python.
 For this reason, the code is organized as such: